Connect with others who understand.

 Treating Anemia From Multiple Myeloma

-If the anemia is caused by multiple myeloma crowding out the bone marrow, treating the myeloma will ultimately improve the anemia.
-When treatment begins working, the abnormal plasma cells begin to die, and more space becomes available for normal cells in the bone marrow.
-Over time, the bone marrow can produce adequate amounts of hemoglobin
+If anemia is caused by multiple myeloma cells crowding out the bone marrow, treating the myeloma itself can help improve the anemia.
+When the treatment begins working, the abnormal plasma cells start to die.
+After that, space opens up in the bone marrow for healthy red blood cells to grow.

 Treating Anemia From Vitamin Deficiencies